Masioki/Microservices-docker/README.md

 ```
 - Wrong requests
 <br>
 Each wrong request will result in some error message.
+Product and customer data are validated at appropriate services and then error message is forwarder to user via main Credit service.

 ```json5
 // POST :8081/api/create